Published on

 Some conflicts are indeed just the result of irreconcilable differences.
 For example, you may have a difference of information and struggle to find an authority which you both would accept hypotheses from.
 In such cases, it might be necessary to agree to disagree and find a way to coexist despite the differences.
 Recognizing when a conflict is irreconcilable can save time and emotional energy, allowing you to focus on other conflicts where resolution is possible.

-As mentioned above, the EVIL framework is not a silver bullet, just another useful tool to employ when navigating thorny relationships with other humans.
+The EVIL framework is not a silver bullet, but I hope you've been able to add another useful tool to employ when navigating all these thorny relationships we have with other humans.
 It offers a simple yet powerful method for resolving conflicts by addressing the root causes of disagreement with the support of the common ground you share.
 Whether you're dealing with a minor misunderstanding or a major dispute, may your conflicts be ever EVIL ๐Ÿ˜ˆ